veganpolice/RAD/README.md

 # RAD
+# # Authors
-*R*achel, *A*aron and *D*avid's project
+*R*achel [https://github.com/RachWongRW/](@RachWongRW), *A*aron [https://github.com/aaronrbg/](@aaronrbg) and *D*avid [https://github.com/fiveache/](@fiveache)'s project

+## Description
 For our Midterm Group Project, we've chosen to go with the Food Pick-up Ordering option.
 RAD is a smoothie pick-up mobile first full stack appplication.
 Thirsty clients can visit our smoothie store and place an order.
 Using Twilio's API, customers will receive an SMS notification confirming their order and also a notification when their order is ready.

-Our stack:
+## Our stack:
 - Node
 - Express
 - jQuery